belaczek/hodlwatch/README.md

 ### Private data storage
 The app stores all its data in browser localstorage, not sending it to any third party.

-One of the planned future features is optional dropbox sync so that user can work with the same data on multiple devices.
+One of the planned future features is optional dropbox/onedrive sync so that user can work with the same data on multiple devices.

 ### Easy to modify
 hodl.watch being powered by React and Redux which is one of the most popular stacks